magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > namespace.
 This is why we preferred to name the new component as
 > `comment-component`.

-In Reagent you use the function input parameters corresponds to React `props`.
+In Reagent the input parameters of a function correspond to React `props`.

 ```clj
 cljs.user> (comment-component "Pete Hunt" "This is a comment")